designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 ## <f-fact-icon size="medium" /> Tips!

 Creating color palettes with more than two or three colors takes time, patience and reviewing.
 Often you need to start from the beginning, because the palette just doesn't work.
 Here are some tips you should keep in mind when building a color palette.
-Reading them carefully might make your life a bit easier 😎:
+Reading them carefully might make your life a bit easier:

 <details>
   <summary> Figure out the purpose</summary>